Djokovic out of US Open after hitting line judge with ball

 Djokovic quickly left the tournament grounds without speaking to reporters, posting an apology on social media hours later.

-This was the latest example of Djokovic finding himself at the centre of the tennis world for a reason other than his best-in-the-game returns, can’t-miss groundstrokes and body-contorting defensive prowess.
+This was the latest example of Djokovic finding himself at the center of the tennis world for a reason other than his best-in-the-game returns, can't-miss groundstrokes and body-contorting defensive prowess.

 Djokovic tested positive for the coronavirus - as did his wife, one of his coaches and other players - after participating in a series of exhibition matches with zero social distancing he organized in Serbia and Croatia in June.